$R^3_{\lambda}$ inspired black holes: Physical consequences and conclusion

-Considering these numbers, mBH (or microscopic black holes in general) are possible cold dark matter constituents.
-They are cold and dark (since their radiation froze out), have extremely small cross section and are heavy enough so only a small concentration $n_{mBH} \stackrel{.}{=}4.25\times 10^{-20} m ^{-3}$ is needed to make up for the observed dark matter mass density $\rho_{DM} \stackrel{.}{=} 2.38 \times 10^{-27} kg \, m^{-3}$ (this scales as $\lambda^{-1}$).
-Dark matter density is uniform only on cosmological scales, there is more of it in galaxies (by factor $10^5-10^6$, see \cite{Weber}, possibly even more within solar systems).
-The idea of mBH as dark matter candidates has appeared as a brief comment in \cite{ncdm}, with the question of their creation left open.
-We propose that they might have been formed shortly after the Big Bang (perhaps from primordial inhomogeneities \cite{pbh}), cooling down afterwards, until they eventually froze out.
+Considering these numbers, mBH (or microscopic black holes in general) are possible cold dark matter constituents (this idea appeared 30 years ago \cite{mBHDM}{}, but is difficult to test).
+They are cold and dark (since their radiation froze out), have extremely small cross section and are heavy enough so only a small concentration $n_{mBH} \stackrel{.}{=}4.25\times 10^{-20} m ^{-3}$ is needed to make up for the observed dark matter mass density $\rho_{DM} \stackrel{.}{=} 2.38 \times 10^{-27} kg \, m^{-3}$ (this scales as $\lambda^{-1}$), see \cite{DMexp}.
+Dark matter density is uniform only on cosmological scales, there is more of it in galaxies (by factor $10^5-10^6$, see \cite{Weber}{}, possibly even more within solar systems).
+The idea of mBH as dark matter candidates and their formation has been discussed already, for example in \cite{rev2, rev3, rev12}{}.

 The cross section of mBH is small enough for them not to interact with each other, however it is still possible for them to be hit by another particle.
 Let us assume that a mBH gets hit by a proton and absorbs it, what would happen?
 Since the mass of the proton is significantly smaller than $M_0$ we can use eq. \eqref{THTM}, for this example $\frac{\delta M}{M_0} \stackrel{.}{=} 2.98 \times 10^{-20}$.
-The resulting microscopic black hole will warm up to $7.06 \times 10^{-10}$ of $T_m$, which is $9.39 \times 10^{20}K$ (this scales as $\lambda^{-\frac{3}{2}}$), two orders below the energy of ultra-high-energy cosmic rays which are being observed.
+The resulting microscopic black hole will warm up to $7.06 \times 10^{-10}$ of $T_m$, which is $9.39 \times 10^{20}K$ (this scales as $\lambda^{-\frac{3}{2}}$), two orders below the energy of ultra-high-energy cosmic rays which are being observed, see \cite{rays}{}.
 Had the $\lambda$ been shorter than the Planck length, a radiation of a microscopic black hole after consuming a proton could account for such rays.
-It should be noted here that it might be more correct to consider mBH-electron or mBH-quark collision instead\footnote{Interesting questions about the confinement arise in that case.}, since the proton is significantly larger than mBH.
+It should be noted here that it might be more correct to consider mBH-electron or mBH-quark collision instead, since the proton is significantly larger than mBH.
+Ultra-high-energy bursts has been considered, in the context of graviatoms, in \cite{rev14}{}.